-It is not an architectural style, but more concerned with the building science of how the building is put together and how it performs.
+It is not an architectural style, but more concerned with the building science of how the building is put together and how it performs - and has a rigourous and robust thermal-modelling to ensure quality-assurance of the result.
 This means you are not really restricted by how you want your home to look and feel.

 Here's a super simple 90 second explanation for you:

 - Highly insulated building envelope This is to walls, roof and floor - so the building is like a thermally-insulated esky where the inside temperature is independent from the outside temperature.

 - Great windows In our climate, high-quality and well sealed double-glazed windows should suffice, sometimes triple-glazing is preferable.
 Windows are the weakest point in the thermal envelope of your building - we don't want to compromise on these.